neilshevlin/site/pages/notes/papers/space-settlements.md

 ---
-title: Space Settlements: A Design Study
+title: Space Settlements- A Design Study
 description: A paper on space settlements
 ---
 {% section .hero %}